 Whilst there are many socio-economic benefits to be gained from the sustainable development of the seaweed industry, there are also significant risks if the industry is allowed to expand without taking sufficient account of the potential effects on marine ecosystems or the consequences for other legitimate uses of the marine environment.

 SIFT recognises the many socio-economic benefits to be gained from the sustainable development of the seaweed cultivation industry in Scottish waters.
 We support the progressive expansion of the sector, provided that the potential cumulative effects on marine ecosystems and the consequences for other legitimate uses of the marine environment are taken into account.
-To that end, we have developed a Regulatory Vision for the seaweed cultivation sector.
+To that end, we developed and have recently updated a Regulatory Vision for the seaweed cultivation sector.

 SIFT has been looking into the potential impacts of seaweed cultivation in Scotland, how those impacts are managed through the regulatory process, and how communities can participate in the process.